fehdgs/pricing-panel-project/README.md

 # pricing-panel-project

-Simple project using HTML and CSS
+Simple responsive project using HTML and CSS